-The Best and Worst Foods for Sleep: What to Eat (and Avoid) Before Bed
+The Best and Worst Foods for Sleep: What to Eat Before Bed

 - Annie Wouters

-Most people focus on optimizing sleep through routines, bedtime habits, and environmental changes, but few realize how much of an impact diet has on sleep quality.
-What you eat throughout the day—especially in the hours leading up to bedtime—can determine whether you drift off peacefully or struggle with restlessness and insomnia.
+Most people focus on optimising sleep through routines, bedtime habits, and environmental changes, but few realise how much of an impact diet has on sleep quality.
+What you eat throughout the day, especially in the hours leading up to bedtime, can determine whether you drift off peacefully or struggle with restlessness and insomnia.

 In this guide, we’ll take a deep dive into the best and worst foods for sleep, breaking down the science behind each one and giving you actionable advice on what to eat (and avoid) before bed.